dh-notes/pandoc-workflow/pandoctut.md

 These three terminal commands: `pwd`,  `ls`,  and `cd` are all you need for this tutorial.
 Practice them for a few minutes to navigate you documents folder and think about they way you have organized your files.
 At some point you should raise your terminal awareness by going through Zed.
 A. Shaw's excellent *Command Line Crash Course.*^[<http://cli.learncodethehardway.org/book/>].

 You are likely to have some system of organizing your documents, projects, illustrations, and bibliographies.
 But often, your document, its illustrations, and bibliography live in different folders, which makes them hard to track.
 Our goal is to create a single folder for each project, with all relevant materials included.
+Begin the tutorial by creating a new directory for this project.
+Practice navigating to this folder through the command line and by using a file browser of your choice (whatever you usually use to view your folders).

 # Case 1: Markdown basics